 Please refer to the Supplier Principles for the latest information on these expectations.

 Strategic Supplier Sustainability Assessments

-We evaluate our suppliers against the scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA).
-The TIA Sustainability Assessor and associated reports enable suppliers to continuously improve sustainable best practices with:
+We evaluate our suppliers against scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA).
+The TIA Sustainability Assessor and associated reports enable telecommunications industry suppliers to continuously improve sustainable best practices with:

 - A 10-factor model that provides structure for users,

 - Several business segment options that refine appropriate questions,